How to Free Up Disk Space on Mac: 10 Essential Tips

 3. Uninstall Apps You Don't Use

-You probably have many programs installed on your Mac.
+You probably have a ton of programs installed on your Mac.
 Is there an application that you have only used once?
-Unused applications are taking up your space for nothing.
-If you're sure they are no longer useful to you, deleting them can also help you regain some of that space.
+Those unused applications are eating away at the highly needed space you want to free up.
+If you're sure they are no longer useful to you, deleting them can help you regain some of that space.

 4. Delete DMG Files